Competency 2. Problem Solving

 This is the outcome, how your actions affected the situation.

-This will help to form a narrative that you can practice in advance of the interview.
+This will help to formulate a narrative that you can practice in advance of the interview.

 • Describe situations that you encountered in previous roles